rehamdata/rehamdata/README.md

 # 👋 Hello World!
 I'm Reham Aljuhani

-### 💡 Data Analyst | Skilled in Power BI, Tableau, SQL, Python, and Excel
+💡 **Data Analyst** | Skilled in **Power BI, Tableau, SQL, Python, and Excel**
-### 🎯 Passionate about turning data into actionable insights
+🎯 Passionate about turning data into actionable insights

+---

-I enjoy exploring datasets, building dashboards, and solving real-world problems using tools like Python, SQL, and Power BI.
+I enjoy exploring datasets, building dashboards, and solving real-world problems using tools like **Python, SQL, and Power BI**.
 My goal is to grow as a data professional and contribute to impactful projects while continuously learning new technologies.

----

 ## 📌 Connect With Me